frostburn/hewmp/README.md

 By default the HEWMP parser outputs JSON to the standard output.
 The format is still under development for easy integration with custom software synths.

 ## Descending Intervals
-To cause the pitch to fall use fractions smaller than one
+To cause the pitch to fall use fractions smaller than one.
 ```
 1 ~3/4 ~4/5 ~5/6
 ```
-or place a minus sign before the interval (this makes more sense if you think in terms of cents)
+or place a minus sign before the interval (this makes more sense if you think in terms of cents).
 ```
 1 ~-4/3 ~-5/4 ~-6/5
 ```